Edmonton Oilers: McDavid–Draisaitl era (2015–present)

 Rogers Place during the 2017 Stanley Cup playoffs.
 The Oilers moved into Rogers Place before the start of the 2016–17 season.

 In the first round of the playoffs, the Oilers eliminated the San Jose Sharks, following a 3–1 win in game 6, to secure their first playoff series win since 2006.
-Their playoff run was stopped on May 10, as they lost to the Anaheim Ducks in Game 7 by a 2–1 score, ending the second-round series.
+Their playoff run was stopped on May 10, as they lost 2–1 to the Anaheim Ducks in game 7, ending the second-round series.

 In the 2017 off-season, the Oilers traded Jordan Eberle to the New York Islanders in exchange for forward Ryan Strome to gain salary relief.
 The Oilers signed both McDavid and Draisaitl to eight-year contracts worth $100 million and $68 million, respectively, carrying annual cap hits of $12.5 million and $8.5 million.
 The Oilers had high expectations coming into the 2017–18 season, as many expected to make progress off of their surprising year in 2016–17.
 However, the Oilers regressed, posting a 36–40–6 record and missing the playoffs for the 11th time in 12 seasons.

 On January 22, 2019, the Oilers terminated Chiarelli's employment as president and general manager.
 Keith Gretzky was appointed interim general manager the following day.
 The Oilers again missed the playoffs, posting a 35–38–9 record and having only qualified for the playoffs once in 13 seasons.